ThomasPSpargo/COLOC-reporter/README.md

 _Analysis summary_

 The file `./coloc/results/<prefix>_coloc/colocalisation.log`, where `<prefix>` identifies the name given to a particular analysis, gives an overview of the results obtained from `colocaliseRegion.R`.
 The summary includes description of initial summary statistic processing and indicates where more detailed analysis outputs can be found.

+The file `./coloc/results/<prefix>_coloc/analysis_report.html` contains a comprehensive report of the finemapping step and related quality control across traits analysed.
+The other steps are not yet implemented into a report so please refer to the `colocalisation.log` file for now.

 The directory `./coloc/results/<prefix>_coloc/tables/` contains all tabular summaries generated within completed analyses.
 The most important outputs, which overview finemapping and colocalisation result, can be found in:
 - `results_summary_coloc_abf.csv`